yesplease/docs/docs/feed-creator/README.md

 1. The URL of the source page which contains the items you're interested in.
 2. Some knowledge of HTML (and CSS for advanced selection).

-::: tip BEFORE WE GO ON
+::: warning BEFORE WE GO ON
 We'd like to stress that if there's already a feed associated with the webpage, you should use it instead of relying on this tool.
 Feed Creator extracts links from the webpage by looking at its HTML.
 If a website gets redesigned, HTML changes could break our generated feeds.
 :::